awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

            create IAM role for serviceaccount "kube-system/fsx-csi-controller-sa",
            create serviceaccount "kube-system/fsx-csi-controller-sa",
        } }
-   [ℹ]  building iamserviceaccount stack "eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  deploying stack "eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  waiting for CloudFormation stack "eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  created serviceaccount "kube-system/fsx-csi-controller-sa"
+   [ℹ]  building iamserviceaccount stack "eksctl-my-csi-fsx-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa"
+   [ℹ]  deploying stack "eksctl-my-csi-fsx-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" [ℹ]  waiting for CloudFormation stack "eksctl-my-csi-fsx-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa"
+   [ℹ]  created serviceaccount "kube-system/fsx-csi-controller-sa"
    ```

    Note the name of the AWS CloudFormation stack that was deployed\.
-In the example output above, the stack is named `eksctl-my-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.
+In the example output above, the stack is named `eksctl-my-csi-fsx-cluster-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.

 1. Deploy the driver with the following command\.
 **Note**
-You can view the content being applied in [aws\-fsx\-csi\-driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/deploy/kubernetes/overlays/stable) on GitHub\.
+You can view the content being applied in [https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/deploy/kubernetes/overlays/stable](https://github.com/kubernetes-sigs/aws-fsx-csi-driver/tree/master/deploy/kubernetes/overlays/stable) on GitHub\.

    ```
    kubectl apply -k "github.com/kubernetes-sigs/aws-fsx-csi-driver/deploy/kubernetes/overlays/stable/?ref=master"
    ```

-   Example output:
+   The example output is as follows\.

    ```
    serviceaccount/fsx-csi-controller-sa created